LearnTeachCode/intro-javascript-class/week-1/1-1-initial-tools-intro.md

   - [ ] Practice changing the text, background color, or other properties of your favorite websites by typing JavaScript code into the browser console.
 For example: `document.body.textContent = "Some new text here!
 Cool!";`

-  - [ ] Test out using the built-in `console.log()` function in your JavaScript file and then checking if your messages appear in the browser console when you refresh your web page/
+  - [ ] Test out using the built-in `console.log()` function in your JavaScript file and then checking if your messages appear in the browser console when you refresh your web page.

 **Chrome browser resources:**